CY5/maze/README.md

 ```

 ## To Solve Maze
-The Matrix Generate Above is used by Solver to Solve Maze
+The Matrix Generate Above Matrix is used by Solver to Solve Maze
 Algorithm are:
 - tremaux
 - iterativeSearch